AdelinaGre/EvCast-licenta/README.md

 This project is part of a Bachelor's thesis at Universitatea „1 Decembrie 1918” din Alba Iulia, Faculty of Informatics and Engineering.

----

-Would you like help turning this into a GitHub page or adding setup instructions for Firebase and Whisper?